 Roger has stated that if your end goal is to buy or invest more in cryptocurrency because you want to sell it for more money in the long run, then that will not be very beneficial or economical for you.

 Not only that, but you also have to find the right bank that can deal with cryptocurrency and certain regulations since banking with cryptocurrency can be quite different.
-There’s a lot of things going on underneath, not just investments.
+There are a lot of things going on underneath, not just investments.

-According to Roger, there are three crypto friendly countries in the world.
+According to Roger, there are two crypto-friendly countries in the world.

-The first one being Antigua, for the reasons that most locals there are generally open to the idea that cryptocurrency is a rising mode of payment.
+The first one is Antigua, for the reasons that most locals there are generally open to the idea that cryptocurrency is a rising mode of payment.

 The second is Singapore since the country has been doing well in handling the entry of crypto and those kinds of digital investments.